-POTESTA reviewed the water quality data for the Salem Water Board, and observed a secondary maximum contaminant level (MCL) exceedance for aluminum (secondary MCLs are non-enforceable federal guidelines for aesthetic quality).
-A exceedance of the synthetic organic contaminant (SOC) Di(2-ethylhexyl) phthalate was also observed along with an exceedance for the disinfection by-product Total trihalomethanes (TTHM).
+POTESTA reviewed the water quality data for Cameron Water, and observed a secondary maximum contaminant level (MCL) exceedance for aluminum.
 POTESTA obtained relevant (i.e., within the previous five years) raw water quality data for review.
-POTESTA observed raw water exceedances for aluminum, iron, and manganese when using MCLs for finished water as comparison.
+POTESTA observed raw water exceedances for aluminum and manganese when using secondary MCLs for finished water as comparison.
 For additional information on the finished water quality, please review the consumer confidence report for a yearly summary of the water quality.